krzychukula/krzychukula.github.com/quotes.md

 — Bret Victor

 "Don't ignore your dreams; don't work too much; say what you think; cultivate friendships; be happy." - Paul Graham (http://paulgraham.com/todo.html)

+“A distributed system is one where a machine I’ve never heard of can cause my program to fail.” — Leslie Lamport